AngelAngelov/vue-update-message/README.md

 If you add css selector to **container** element prop, the messages will be displayed in that HTML element.

->**Note:** When you use container element to show your messages, placement option is not available.
+**Note: When you use container element to show your messages, placement option is not available!**